When my kids were young, they watched Barney, that big purple dinosaur, every morning on PBS.

-If animals could talk, you’d hear the fishes and the birds
+If animals could talk, you’d hear the fish and the birds

 Saying please and thank you- they’re called the magic words…